Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 The best way to start is by choosing those channels that everyone talks about, the “good” ones, so to speak.
 These are:

-Paid Social – Those channels are usually the #1 choice for many advertisers starting out.
-Especially Facebook and Instagram, because of their massive reach and ease of use.
+Paid Social Media Marketing– Those media channels are usually the #1 choice for many advertisers starting out.
+Especially Facebook and Instagram, because of their massive reach to active users and ease of use.
 New ones are TikTok and Snapchat, which have taken a lot of interest from more advanced and experienced advertisers.

 Paid Search – Those options refer to channels that allow us to bid for specific keywords or search terms.
 With Apple Search Ads, we can do so directly in the App Store.
-While with Google and its Google App Campaigns, we can assign some budget to Google Search on their search engine.
+With Google and its Google App Campaigns, we can assign some budget to Google Search on their search engine. .

-One important question is: What is the degree of transparency I can get on these “good” channels?
+One important question is: What are the key metrics of transparency I can get on these “good” channels?

 Paid Display, however, is not that controllable.
 In fact, on Google Display, we can see where (app name) our ads are shown, but we have no control over that.
 In comparison, the Facebook Audience Network gives us control over categories but no visibility on app names.